+- Check the oil level in the engine.

-- Check the oil level in the engine and transmission.
+- Check the oil level in the transmission and hydraulics.

-- Check the coolant level in the radiator.
+- · Check the coolant level in the radiator.

-- · Carry out the general lubrication.
+- Carry out the general lubrication.

 - Bleed the fuel system, if required.

 - Check the pressure of the tyres.

-- Start the engine without racing it.

-Test-run the tractor.
+- · Start the engine without racing it. - Test-run the tractor.